Jump to ↓

 Businesses seek Nextiva alternatives due to:

-• Higher Pricing: Nextiva’s most affordable plan starts at $20/user per month, and its top-tier plan starts at $199/agent per month.
-Nextiva pricing much more expensive than competitors like Dialpad, Vonage, Genesys, and Zoom.
-Additionally, the most basic Nextiva plan includes only social media messaging and email–lacking voice and video calling, team chat, SMS texting, and website chat.
-Comparably-priced alternatives like RingCentral include voice calling, business texting, video meetings, team chat, and audio conferring on all plans.
+• Higher Pricing: Nextiva's most affordable plan starts at $20/user per month, and its top-tier plan starts at $199/agent per month.
+Nextiva pricing is much more expensive than competitors like Dialpad, Vonage, Genesys, and Zoom.
+Additionally, the most basic Nextiva plan includes only social media messaging and email, lacking voice and video calling, team chat, SMS texting, and website chat.
+Comparably-priced alternatives like RingCentral include voice calling, business texting, video meetings, team chat, and audio conferencing on all plans.

 • No Need For Social Media+Reputation Management: Nextiva's unique social media and reputation management features set it apart from competitors.
 However, businesses that don't need these capabilities are likely to select a more affordable cloud communications platform that offers voice calling and more extensive collaboration tools instead.